A Samaritan's Purse training program gives pastors and church leaders the tools to help their communities.

 Event: Graduation day!

-It’s been a long road for the pastors and church leaders who have gathered to officially finalize their time with Samaritan’s Purse.
-For months now, they’ve been training with Samaritan’s Purse pastors and learning about the Bible, leadership, and how to touch their communities with the Gospel.
+December, 2014—It’s been a long road for the pastors and church leaders who have gathered to officially finalize their time with Samaritan’s Purse.
+For months now, they’ve been training with Samaritan’s Purse pastors and learning about the Bible, leadership and how to touch their communities with the Gospel.

-“The great goal of the program is to teach the vision, which is the development of the local community using local materials, and also to motivate the communities to learn the Word of God and biblical knowledge,” said Mishaque Sibanda, a pastor who works with Samaritan’s Purse pastor.
+“The great goal of the program is to teach the vision, which is the development of the local community using local materials, and also to motivate the communities to learn the Word of God and biblical knowledge,” said Mishaque Sibanda, a pastor who works with Samaritans Purse.

 The graduation was a time release these church leaders, to see how they carry out everything they have learned.
 We have taught them how to aid their communities in a positive manner, biblically representing the love of Christ.
 They are encouraged to start small projects, such as animal rearing, in order to benefit those in need.